audiovtuber/Talking-Face-Landmarks-from-Speech/README.md

 Finally, activate the conda environment using `conda activate talking-face`.
 At this point, you should be able to run the [code example](#code-example) below using your own FLAC audio file

+# Downloading the GRID Dataset
+Run `python scrape_grid_dataset.py`, which will do these things:
+1. Downloads all of the videos as tarballs to `{project_root}/grid_dataset`
+2. Extracts the tarballs to `{project_root}/grid_dataset/extracted`

+By default, the script has the flag `--use-gcs`, which downloads from a faster mirror
 # Description of the Code

 ## Generating Samples